Betterment/test_track/README.md

 * Manage splits using the admin features

 ### Creating Apps
 In order to create spilts in your client applications, you will need to register that client application with your TestTrack server.
+Run the following in a rails console.

 ```ruby
 > App.create!(name: "[myapp]", auth_secret: SecureRandom.urlsafe_base64(32)).auth_secret